 Born and raised in Portland, Oregon I came to Washington over a year ago to further pursue my passions and receive a top tier education at the School of International Service at American University.
-I am currently international relations and communications, in addition to receiving certificates in Advanced Leadership Studies and Peace Corps Prep.
+I am currently majoring in international relations with a minor in communications, in addition to receiving certificates in Advanced Leadership Studies and Peace Corps Prep.

 My pre-college experience reflects my ambition and work ethic.
 While still in high school, I served as the Student Body President, worked with the City of Hillsboro as a voting board member to implement and update new zoning and land usage laws and assisted the Oregon State House and Majority Leader Val Hoyle in testifying for new education policies.
 I also have always been passionate about community service.
 I worked closely with Special Olympics Oregon for over four years; taking on coaching roles, leading successful community level fundraisers, speaking at conferences, and as the Youth Outreach Intern, creating fundraising and marketing materials which were used state-wide.

 As a young professional, I have spent the last year exploring my interests, learning and growing- both personally and professionally.
 By coincidence, my freshman year in D.C. overlapped with the 2016 Presidential Election.
 After being front and center during such a historic and unprecedented race, I was encouraged to intern with the Vice President of the National Organization for Women the following spring.
 I left my internship with extensive experience in grassroots advocacy, and the continued belief that equality for all should be a national priority.